Cachamoe/Third-Party-Api/README.md

 ```

 ## Website Features
-1) The current date and time posted at the top of the page for convenience
+1) Posts the current date and time at the top of the page for convenience
 2) Type in and save your hourly work schedule for the day
 3) See what you have left to do in relation to the hours that have already passed